18F/handbook/_pages/how-we-work/leading-projects.md

 ### Rotating tasks among teammates

-The project lead is not the only one responsible for administrative tasks such as scheduling meetings with partners and taking notes.
-We encourage project leads to set up systems for rotating this work.
-For example, a team might have a schedule that indicates who is responsible for sending a progress update email to the partner each week.

-At times, it may be strategic for a single team member to own a specific task, but consider this the exception rather than the rule.

-Talk with your team about a rotation system for administrative and clerical tasks that feels fair to everyone.
+Teams are more resilient and equitable when administrative tasks like scheduling meetings or taking notes are shared.
+It can help to proactively set up systems to rotate this work (for example: a schedule for who will send weekly ship emails each week).

 ## How do we decide who leads each project?